xmartlabs/xmartlabs.github.io/_posts/2019-11-12-TFlite-to-CoreML.md

 Once converted to TF Lite, a model cannot be converted back to a TensorFlow model but we can see its architecture and export its weights and then reimplement the network graph in TensorFlow using the exported weights.
 We can then use `coremltools` or [tfcoreml](https://github.com/tf-coreml/tf-coreml) to convert it to CoreML.
 That is what we are going to do in this tutorial.

 We will use a MNIST model from the [TF Lite examples](https://github.com/tensorflow/examples/tree/master/lite) repository.
+MNIST is a handwritten digit database.
+So the task this model tries to perform is to recognise handwritten digits which can be done fairly well with a relatively small model.

 ## Inspecting the model